Oscar679/iot_project/README.md

 _[Credit](https://www.electronicwings.com/esp32/dht11-sensor-interfacing-with-esp32)_

   - This first picture illustrates the function of each pin for the DHT11 I used.
-  - However, DHT11s with fours pins are common as well, hence the picture illustrating both versions in case of confusion.
+  - However, DHT11s with four pins are common as well, hence the picture illustrating both versions in case of confusion.

 ## Platform